 Due to the fact that the proposed project is located in an area subject to an extraordinary potential for damage or destruction from wild fire, the Commission can only approve the project if the applicant assumes the liability from these associated risks.
-Through Special Condition No. Three (3), assumption of risk, the applicant acknowledges the nature of the fire hazard which exists on the site and which may affect the safety of the proposed development.
-Moreover, through acceptance of Special Condition No. Three (3), the applicant also agrees to indemnify the Commission, its officers, agents and employees against any and all expenses or liability arising out of the acquisition, design, construction, operation, maintenance, existence, or failure of the permitted project.
+Through Special Condition Three (3), assumption of risk, the applicants acknowledge the nature of the fire hazard which exists on the site and which may affect the safety of the proposed development.
+Moreover, through acceptance of Special Condition Three (3), the applicants also agree to indemnify the Commission, its officers, agents and employees against any and all expenses or liability arising out of the acquisition, design, construction, operation, maintenance, existence, or failure of the permitted project.